jeamy/asciisky/doc/comets.md

 For each comet that passes filtering:

-- Window: 48h starting at UTC midnight of the current day.
+- Window: 48h starting at UTC midnight of the simulated day.
 - Rise/Set: `almanac.risings_and_settings(eph, sun + orbit, topos)` and `almanac.find_discrete(...)`
 - Transit: `almanac.meridian_transits(eph, sun + orbit, topos)` and `almanac.find_discrete(...)`
   - Choose the upper transit (highest altitude) that occurs on the current local day; if none, pick the best candidate.